Michael Owen: 2009–2010: Debut season

-2010–11
+2010–2011: Premier League title

 Owen scored his first goal for United back from injury in a 7–1 pre-season victory against a League of Ireland XI on 4 August 2010 at the newly built Aviva Stadium.
 On 22 September 2010, Owen scored twice during a 5–2 away win over Scunthorpe United in the third round of the League Cup, his first goals of the season.
 Four days later, Owen scored his first league goal of the season, United's second equaliser with his first touch in a 2–2 away draw against Bolton Wanderers.
 Owen's first goal of 2011 came in United's 2–1 FA Cup victory over Southampton at St Mary's Stadium on 29 January.
 On 25 February, United manager Alex Ferguson said that Owen was a key part of his squad for the rest of the season.
 However, he suffered a groin injury and missed his team's next four games.
 His return match was on 19 March when he returned to the bench for United's game against Bolton.

 By the time of United's penultimate game of the season, he had reached the number of league appearances required for a title winner's medal – his first in 15 seasons as a professional.
 The game, on 14 May 2011, only required United to draw with Blackburn Rovers at Ewood Park to win the title, and a 1–1 draw secured it for them.
 Owen was an unused substitute in the game.
 Owen scored United's final goal in their last league game of the season, at home to Blackpool, in which the Red Devils won 4–2.

-Owen was an unused substitute in Man United's Champions League final defeat to Barcelona, marking the end of his season.
+Owen was an unused substitute in United's Champions League final defeat to Barcelona, marking the end of his season.
 He signed a one-year extension to his contract on 1 June 2011.